Official Rules for

 Playoff games will use Overtime.

-(one 10 minute period of 3 on 3 play, then a single round shootout)
+(one 10 minute period of 3 on 3 play stop time at 30 seconds, then a single round shootout)

 Overtime penalties, maximum one minute for minor penalties.